Doug-Pardee/LightZombie/README.markdown

 ## Interested in contributing?

-Software developers are welcome to contribute;
+Software developers are welcome to contribute.
-at the moment we could especially use Mac and Linux developers to support those platforms, and someone familiar with EXIF to work out the kinks in metadata interpretation.
+At the moment we could especially use a Mac developer to support that platform, and someone familiar with EXIF to work out the kinks in metadata interpretation.
 To contribute, simply fork the project, make your changes, commit them and push them to the github repository,